Key Things to Know about Mission Canvas

 Revenue Streams changes to Mission Achievement

-It is not the same as the Product/Mission Fit box, where the connection between a product and the benefits it confers was established.
+The Business Model Canvas had its Revenue box for a business organization.
+However, for mission-driven organizations, this box has been changed to Mission Achievement.
+Thus, what was revenue for a business enterprise is mission achievement for a service organization.
+It is not the same as the Product/Mission Fit box, where the connection between a product and the benefits it confers is established.

 • How many bombs did we defuse?